Ng Yue-kwong (吳裕光, 1902-1977) and Ng Yee Hing Weaving & Dyeing Factory (吳義興織印染製衣廠)

 A native of Nanhai, Ng Yue-kwong was born in 1902 and grew up in Canton.
 He learned the business of weaving from his father who operated hand looms in Canton and founded Ng Yee Hing in 1937 in HK with 37 mechanical looms and 50 workers.
 In 1940, he co-founded the HK Weaving Mills Association with his fellow mill owners and helped rebuild the Association after the Japanese occupation in 1946 as chairman.

-The Ng Yee Hing factory was located at 302 Ma Tau Wai Road in To Kwan Wan (current site of Lucky Building) and in 1950, Ng Yue-kwong followed the call of Shum Choy-wah and offered one-month training classes in August, September and October to youngsters with average class size of 30-60.
+The four story Ng Yee Hing factory was located at 302 Ma Tau Wai Road in To Kwan Wan (current site of Lucky Building) and the Ng family occupies the top two floors.
+In 1950, Ng Yue-kwong followed the call of Shum Choy-wah and offered one-month training classes in August, September and October to youngsters with average class size of 30-60.

 Ng Yue-kwong (first from the left) with left to right: director of the Department of Commerce and Industry, Cheong Ying-chan of Lee Wah Weaving Mill, Lam Kan-sing, T.Y.
 Wong of HK Spinners and C.K.
 Chow (WKYP 1962-4-19)